Ongjin County, Incheon: Tourism

 It is difficult to reach Ongjin County because of its proximity to North Korea and its distance from South Korean areas.

 The coast and islands feature many gravel beaches, some of which (such as Guridong beach and Gulubdo beach) feature fantastic eroded stone outcroppings.
 There are also large mudflats, which are a popular tourist destination.

+Interesting facts

+The survivalist television series Squid Game created by Hwang Dong-hyuk for Netflix was filmed on Seongapdo island (part of Jawol-myeon) in 2020–2021.